The Softest Menstrual Cups

-Fleur Cup: Another one of the softest menstrual cups includes the Fleur Cup.
+Fleur Cup: Another one of the softest period cups includes the Fleur Cup.
 Manufactured in France, one of the best features of this cup is the easy removal.
 This is due to the flat stem and the ridges along the base of it.

 Shorter than other Menstrual Cups

 The length of the Fleur Cup is shorter than many of the other cups which can make this a good choice for people with a short vaginal canal.
 The small Fleur Cup is 47 mm, and the large is 52 mm.
 This is a full 20 mm shorter than something like the Diva Cup, coming in at 70 mm.

 So, if you have a low cervix and are looking for a soft menstrual cup, the Fleur Cup should be at the top of your list.